vamsiac/iOS-Tech-Task/README.md

 ![](wireframe.png)

 ### What we are looking for
- - Demonstration of coding style, conventions and patterns.
+ - Demonstration of coding style, conventions and patterns.✅
- - Use of autolayout (preferably UIKit).
+ - Use of autolayout (preferably UIKit).✅
- - Implementation of unit tests.
+ - Implementation of unit tests.✅
  - Any accessibility feature would be a bonus.
- - The application must run on iOS 13 or later.
+ - The application must run on iOS 13 or later.✅
- - The application must compile and run on Xcode and be debugged in Xcode's iOS simulator.
+ - The application must compile and run on Xcode and be debugged in Xcode's iOS simulator.✅
  - Any 3rd party library should be integrated using Swift Package Manager.
+N/A
- - No persistence of the user is required.
+ - No persistence of the user is required.✅
- - Showcase what you can do.
+ - Showcase what you can do.✅

+ ### Approach
+ - Used Xcode 14.2 to implement the features.
+ - All the view models are thoroughly tested.
+ - Want to use diffable datasources for tableView but decided not to make any changes in networking module.
+So used a traditional datasource approach.
+ - No external libraries are used.

 ### API Usage
 The Networking methods and Models for requests and responses are ready-made in the Networking module of the project.